 Federal Direct PLUS Loan

 Federal Direct PLUS Loan disbursements will be credited directly to your consolidated billing account after your eligibility has been certified and the parent borrower has completed a Federal Direct Parent Loan PLUS Application and Master Promissory Note.
-If a refund is due resulting from the PLUS Loan, information provided by the parent on the Release of Excess Funds form will determine if the refund will be distributed to the student or the parent.
-Please be advised that Federal Direct PLUS Loan funds are applied ahead of all other financial aid funds you may receive, regardless of when the PLUS Loan funds are applied.
+If a refund is due resulting from the PLUS Loan, information provided by the parent on the PLUS Application will determine if the refund will be distributed to the student or the parent.